 DBS checked cameraman and videographer

-As well as ensuring the safety of people being filmed it’s also essential for me to protect my self and my own safety and well-being.
+As well as ensuring the safety of the people being filmed it’s also essential for me to protect my self and my own safety and well-being.
 In that regard, I always ensure that I am working with at least one adult at all times when working or filming with vulnerable individuals or groups.